lukso-network/docs/docs/tools/services/relayer-developer.md

 - Deploy Universal Profiles
 - Register existing Universal Profiles

-Organizations and applications can use the Relayer API to deploy Universal Profiles and register on behalf of their users, enabling gas-free transactions.
+Organizations and applications can use the Relayer API to deploy Universal Profiles and register on behalf of their users.
+By leveraging the LUKSO Relayer API, you can create seamless, user-friendly experiences for your decentralized applications on the LUKSO network.

 ### 1. Deploy Universal Profiles

 The Relayer API allows you to deploy Universal Profiles for your users using two different ways:

-#### Option 1: Using `lsp6ControllerAddress` and `lsp3Profile` as arguments:
+#### Option 1: Using `lsp6ControllerAddress` and [`lsp3Profile`](../../learn/universal-profile/metadata/edit-profile#create-a-new-lsp3profile-json-file) as arguments:

 ```mermaid
 sequenceDiagram